 Why do our students take our classes?
-Here is what our first semester students have to say:
+Here is what our 2015-2016 students had to say:

 14% - Get more individualized attention

 12% - Feel more comfortable asking questions in an online class

 7% - To retrieve a class I have failed or to get a better grade

 NEW FITNESS OPTIONS FOR STUDENTS